 Loyal, affectionate, intelligent, and easy to train

 The Cairn Terrier, on the other hand, can be traced back to Scotland.
 It was bred in the 1900s from the Scottish Terrier.
 This ancestor dates back to the Roman Empire.
-In 55 B.C., the Romans identified and recorded small, agile hunter dogs who often went to ground in pursuit of their prey.
+In 55 B.C., the Romans identified and recorded small, agile hunter-dogs who often went to the ground in pursuit of their prey.

 The Romans named these dogs Terrarii, which translates to “workers of the earth.”
 The Terrier dogs thrived in Scotland and England.

-The lifespan of the Cairnoodle is slightly above the average lifespan of most dogs.
-This is mostly because Cairnoodles are quite healthy.
-Being designer dogs, they suffer fewer health complications than purebreds.
-They also come from a relatively healthy lineage, as their parent breeds are not prone to many diseases.
+The Cairnoodle’s lifespan is slightly above most dogs’ average lifespan.
+This is mainly because Cairnoodles are quite healthy.
+As designer dogs, they suffer fewer health complications than purebreds.
+They also come from a relatively healthy lineage, and their parent breeds are not prone to many diseases.
 For these reasons, the Cairnoodle scores well for lifespan and health.